Hostile Takeover

 Do you think I’ll be able to stop myself from taking more than I need when I’m this hot?

 “I want more of you than that.
 Talk to me.
 You have theories.
 Sunlight makes my core temp rise faster than thermal models predict.
 What’s your analysis?”
-J would distract her; easier to maintain composure if J wasn’t thinking about it, which would be easiest if Uzi wasn’t talking about it.
+J would distract her; easier to maintain composure if J wasn’t stuck thinking about it, which would be easiest if Uzi wasn’t talking about it.

 “You’re a vampire, duh.”